tachyonlabs/raspberry_pi_slide_and_video_show/README.md

     It's great to be have the Raspberry Pi set up so that all you have to do is plug it in and the slide and video show will start, without needing to have a keyboard and/or mouse connected, but pretty sad if it only lasts for ten or fifteen minutes until the screensaver blanks the screen. :-(

-    * What worked for me with Raspbian Jessie set to boot to the command line was following the `consoleblank=0` instructions on the official [Raspberry Pi "Setting the Screen Saver/Screen Blanking"](https://www.raspberrypi.org/documentation/configuration/screensaver.md) page.
+    * What worked for me with Raspbian Jessie and Raspbian Stretch set to boot to the command line was following the `consoleblank=0` instructions on the official [Raspberry Pi "Setting the Screen Saver/Screen Blanking"](https://www.raspberrypi.org/documentation/configuration/screensaver.md) page.

     * What worked for me with Raspbian Wheezy and the LXDE GUI desktop was following the "2 – Disabling the blank screen forever" instuctions in this [How to Disable the Blank Screen on Raspberry Pi (Raspbian)](http://www.geeks3d.com/hacklab/20160108/how-to-disable-the-blank-screen-on-raspberry-pi-raspbian/) HackLab post.

-    * What worked for me with Raspbian Jessie and the Pixel GUI desktop was adding the line `xserver-command=X -s 0 dpms` to `/etc/lightdm/lightdm.conf` as described in this [Raspberry Pi Stack Exchange comment](https://raspberrypi.stackexchange.com/questions/752/how-do-i-prevent-the-screen-from-going-blank/51687#51687).
+    * What worked for me with Raspbian Jessie and Raspbian Stretch, with the Pixel GUI desktop, was adding the line `xserver-command=X -s 0 dpms` to `/etc/lightdm/lightdm.conf` as described in this [Raspberry Pi Stack Exchange comment](https://raspberrypi.stackexchange.com/questions/752/how-do-i-prevent-the-screen-from-going-blank/51687#51687).

 ## Running the slide and video show on your Raspberry Pi